elisencode/dotfiles/README.md

 5. Use the imperative mood in the subject line;
 6. Wrap the body at 72 characters;
 7. Use the body to explain "what and why" vs. "how";

-Keep in mind: this has all been said before.
+Keep in mind: this has all been said before.<br>
-Learn from Chris Beams.
+Learn from Chris Beams.<br>

 Tips: Learn to love the command line.
 Leave the IDE behind.

 `man git commit`